IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 And considering how much I adore an arancini it’s interesting how little I care for a croquette

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Saturday, 13 December 2025 23:18 (five days ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Saturday, 13 December 2025 23:18 (one month ago)

 I don’t like the “and chips” component of fish and chips, always limp and over-oiled and undelicious.